eljefe303030/Melius/DRAFT3.0_README.md

 1. [Vanilla Flashlight Improved - Bright](https://www.nexusmods.com/starfield/mods/701) It's the vanilla flashlight, but better!
 Enjoy a larger, brighter beam without the ugly banding artifacts. **enabling this mod will replace the default flashlight mod [Luxor's Realistic Flashlight - HD](https://www.nexusmods.com/starfield/mods/11036)**

 **34.1 IMMERSION**
-1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Enabled by default.
-Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
-The mod below and related patches will auto disable themselves once you start the game after disabling this mod**
+1. [Simple Immersive Helmets - 2K](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you. **Can cause a performance hit of around 5 FPS, disable this if you need those extra 5 FPS.
+The mrelated patches will do nothing once you start the game after disabling this mod and can be safely left enabled**
 2. [Simple Immersive Helmets - Shattered Space Patch](https://www.nexusmods.com/starfield/mods/13353) does the same as above but for the DLC.

 **35.1 WEATHER**